AdityaSavara/JSONGrapher-Go-Wails-Example/README.md

 Additional details to know for development:
 - It was needed to copy the JSONGrapher source code into ./frontend/JSONGrapher
-- Only two JSONGrapher directores, 'src' and 'styles' needed to be pasted in, from https://github.com/AdityaSavara/JSONGrapher
+- Only two JSONGrapher javascript directores, 'src' and 'styles' are needed
+- the javascript directores are originally from https://github.com/AdityaSavara/JSONGrapher
+- The jsongrapher-go directory enables the Go based JSONGrapher record creation,
+- and the go.mod file has been filled in to use the local version of jsongrapher-go
+-  (however, a person can retrieve the most up to date version of jsongrapher-go if desired).
 - It is not necessary, or even recommended, to use GetJSONFromFile, under normal circumstances.
 - The .json files were for demonstration purposes, here.
 Normally, your code would generate and send JSON
 - directly to Wails upon request, in a JSONGrapher compatible format (more similar to the CreateExampleJSON function).